Managing my Medications

 If you do not set a follow-up appointment--or if you miss a scheduled appointment--it is your responsibility to carefully monitor your prescription inventory to ensure that you can be seen before you run out of medication.

 If you run out of medication, our office will provide an unscheduled refill.
-Use the form on the right-hand side of your screen make this request.
-By sending the form, you acknowledge that:

 - You must have been seen within the preceding four (4) month period.